 Not to be overlooked is the fact that spaying prevents the birth of new puppies and kittens.
 There is currently a companion animal overpopulation crisis; there are far more dogs and cats than there are homes able and willing to care for them.
-As a result, animals are euthanized every day simply because they cannot find a home.
-Even if you find a home for all members of a litter, this takes away from the number of homes willing to adopt an animal, and so merely displaces the problem from the kittens or puppies of your pet’s litter to other animals.
+As a result, animals are euthanized every day, simply because they cannot find a home willing to adopt them.
+Even if you find a home for all members of a litter, this takes away from the number of homes willing to adopt an animal, and so merely displaces the problem from the kittens or puppies of your pet’s litter unto other animals.

 Many are under the impression that there are health benefits to waiting for your female dog or cat to either go into heat or have a litter at least once before spaying.
 This is an unfounded misconception.
 The reality is that spaying has the greatest health benefit when completed before the animal ever goes into heat.
 That said; animals can still benefit from spaying after this window has passed.

 Before your dog or cat can be spayed, we need to do preanesthetic blood work to ensure that there are no issues with either the kidneys or liver.
 The kidneys and liver filter the anesthesia from the bloodstream.
 Therefore, any problem with either of these two may be a hazard to a pet undergoing anesthesia.
 It is possible for there to be issues which do not show any outward symptoms, yet could still endanger the health of your pet under anesthesia.